matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 }
 ```

-...would result in a message being send to the room recipients
+...would result in the origin server sending the following event to room
-at Sat Nov 6 10:17:34 2021 UTC of form similar to:
+recipients at Sat Nov 6 10:17:34 2021 UTC (assuming the event still passed
+auth checks):

 ```json
 {